 Rural populations affected by increasing land scarcity

-Additionally, the Philippines are affected by changes in weather patterns, which also have a significant impact on rural livelihoods.
+Additionally, the Philippines is affected by changes in weather patterns, which also have a significant impact on rural livelihoods.
 For example, some 37,000 farmers have suffered from hunger after an El Nino-related drought degraded their land in 2015 (Ty, 2016).

 These issues are further compounded by the highly skewed distribution of land.
 Whilst some wealthy landlords in the Philippines own large plantations, including the most productive swathes of land, about 70% of farmers are landless (USAID, 2011).
 Corruption and resource appropriation by powerful elites reinforce this situation (You, 2014).
 Rural farmer communities often cultivate land owned by the state and wealthy landlords (Vargas, 2003).
-This system contributes to livelihood insecurity, as it facilitates the acquisition of large land plots by foreign investors, and makes rural populations very vulnerable to evictions (Oxfam, 2014, see also Land Grabbing in the Philippines).
+This system contributes to livelihood insecurity, as it facilitates the acquisition of large land plots by foreign investors, and makes rural populations very vulnerable to evictions (Oxfam International, 2014; see also Land Grabbing in the Philippines).

 Farmers’ fight for equal land distribution